alextim/astro-lib/packages/utils/src/README.md

 # Utils

-Here are the utility functions used directly by the `astro-robots-txt` package:
+Here are the utility functions used directly:

 - isObjectEmpty
 - isValidHostname
 - isValidHttpUrl
 - isValidUrl
 - Logger
+- isFileExists